Admission to Master’s Programmes

 Stage 2: Essay Evaluation and Interviews

-Candidates will be shortlisted based on entrance exam scores and diversity points.
+Candidates will be shortlisted based on entrance exam scores and Diversity Points.
 Only shortlisted applicants move to Stage 2.

 • Online interview: Shortlisted applicants are required to appear for a 30-minute online interview.